Critically Endangered Turtles That Might Disappear Forever

 Heosemys depressa (Arakan Forest Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-The Arakan forest turtle (Heosemys depressa) is a critically endangered species native to the dense forests of Myanmar.
-Once thought to be extinct, it was rediscovered in the wild in 1994, bringing attention to its precarious existence and the urgent need for conservation efforts.
-Scientific Classification…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article The Arakan forest turtle (Heosemys depressa) is a critically endangered species native to the dense forests of Myanmar.
+Once thought to be extinct, it was rediscovered in the wild in 1994, bringing attention to its…

 -